Bhanditz/resource/README.md

 # resource

-A Student Resource Website built for High School students to find equations, defintions etc. in their classes.
+A Student Resource Website built for High School students to find equations, definitions etc. in their classes.